 All during Rip Current Awareness Week, we’ve been looking at rip currents in the real ocean, where real people are at risk of drowning if they get caught in a rip and panic.

-To the right is a video of a rip current made in a wave tank at the University of Delaware.
+Below is a video of a rip current made in a wave tank at the University of Delaware.
 Floating particles and different dyes were added to the water to help visualize the rip’s path.
 Check it out.
 It’s only 54 seconds.
 But, it shows all the basics of how a rip current forms and why you should never fight the ocean.

 Many take-home lessons of the “break the grip of the rip” campaign are observable in the wave tank video.
 You might notice: